 Earlier findings from this study revealed that consumers who strongly agree that the courses they took are relevant to their careers and lives are:

 - 63 percentage points more likely to strongly agree their education was worth the cost.

-- 50 percentage points more likely to strongly agree they received a high-quality education.
+- 50 percentage points more likely to strongly agree that they received a high-quality education.

-- Relevance predicts quality and value more than other public data used to create college rankings.
-Relevance scores are more powerful predictors of consumer satisfaction than average SAT/ACT math scores, student loan default rates, average cost of attendance, a measure of alumni income earnings and graduation rates.
+Results also showed that relevance is a better predictor of quality and value than other measures used in college rankings.
+Alumni ratings of relevance are two and three times more powerful at predicting quality and value than traditional college ranking inputs such as average SAT/ACT math scores, student loan default rates, average cost of attendance, alumni income earnings and graduation rates.

 To view complete findings, download the report at stradaeducation.gallup.com.